Elan456/XCommunityNotesDatasetBuilder/misleading_image/community_note_generation/README.md

 # Community Note Generation

-The package contains scripts for generating Twitter community notes using a variety of methods.
-It also contains scripts for ranking, evaluating, and comparing the generated notes against each other and the original notes.
+This package contains scripts for generating Twitter community notes using various methods.
+It also includes tools for ranking, evaluating, and comparing generated notes against each other and the original notes.

-## Generate a community note
+## Generating a Community Note

 To generate a community note, look in the `gemini` and `llama` folders.
-Then contain modules with functions for generating community notes using the respective models.
+These contain modules with functions for generating community notes using their respective models.
 These functions can be passed into the `generate` function in the `generator.py` module.

 ## Ranking

 ### Running an ELO Tournament

-To compare community notes, we have a judge LLM pick between two generated community notes at a time, picking which one matches the orignal community note the best or has better sources.
+To compare community notes, we use a judge LLM that selects the better of two generated notes based on how well they match the original community note or how strong their sources are.
 See `gcn_scorer.py` for the scoring function and judge prompt.

-`ranking.py` is a script to generate a bunch of community notes and then pass them into a ELO tournament to see which ones perform the best.
+The script `ranking.py` generates a batch of community notes and conducts an ELO tournament to determine the best-performing methods.
-The `rank` function in `gcn_scorer.py` is used to conduct the ELO tournament.
+The `rank` function in `gcn_scorer.py` executes the tournament.

-`ranking.py` produces pair of csv files, describing the ELO tournament and the final rankings.
-The `<datasetname>_ranking.csv` shows the final rankings of the generation methods.
+`ranking.py` produces two CSV files summarizing the tournament:

+- `<datasetname>_ranking.csv` — Contains the final rankings of the generation methods.
-THe `<datasetname>_results.csv` shows the results of each matchup in the ELO tournament.
-These results can be visualized to go through each matchup and see if the correct community note was chosen as the winner and the system is working correctly.
+- `<datasetname>_results.csv` — Details each matchup in the ELO tournament.
+These results can be reviewed to verify whether the correct community note was selected as the winner.

 ### Visualizing the ELO Tournament

-We created a Streamlit app to visualize each matchup in the ELO tournament.
+We provide a Streamlit app to visualize each matchup in the ELO tournament.

 #### 1. Install Dependencies

-Download all the dependencies in the project root using pip.
+Install all required dependencies in the project root using pip:

 ```bash
 pip install -r requirements.txt
 ```

 #### 2. Run the Streamlit App

-The app at: `misleading_image\community_note_generation\app.py`
+Run the app from the `misleading_image/community_note_generation/` directory:

 ```bash
 streamlit run app.py
 ```

-#### 3. Upload the results.csv from running `ranking.py`
+#### 3. Upload the Results CSV from `ranking.py`

-The app will ask you to upload the results.csv file.
-This file contains the results of each matchup in the ELO tournament.
+The app will prompt you to upload the `results.csv` file, which contains the outcomes of each matchup in the ELO tournament.
-Once this is uploaded, you'll be able to start going through each matchup.
+Once uploaded, you'll be able to review each matchup.

-#### 4. Upload the test set parquet file (optional, but recommended)
+#### 4. Upload the Test Set Parquet File (Optional but Recommended)

-Prior to running the ELO tournament, a test set of tweets + community notes was created.
-This test set contains all the additional information about the tweets.
-The extra context makes it much easier to understand the context of the community notes and the tweets.
+Before running the ELO tournament, a test set of tweets and their corresponding community notes is created.
+This test set includes additional information about the tweets, which provides context for evaluating the notes.

-The Streamlit App will ask you to upload the test set parquet file.
-Upload this will add the extra context to the app, including the tweet's text, image, and link.
+The Streamlit app will prompt you to upload this test set parquet file.
+Doing so will add extra details to the interface, including the tweet's text, image, and link.

-On the app, simply scroll down to the "Test data for this matchup" expansion panel.
-This will show the tweet text, image, and link.
+To view this additional context, scroll down to the **"Test Data for This Matchup"** expansion panel in the app.

-#### 5. Give feedback on the matchups
+#### 5. Provide Feedback on the Matchups

-On each matchup, the app gives you the options of "Agree" or "Disagree" with the judge's choice.
-You can also write the reasoning for your choice.
+For each matchup, the app allows you to select **"Agree"** or **"Disagree"** with the judge's choice.
+You can also provide a written explanation for your decision.
-After selecting the feedback option, click "Save Feedback" to write a new CSV file with the feedback.
+After selecting your response, click **"Save Feedback"** to generate a new CSV file containing your feedback.